genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 #### Try yourself

-Let's add a new derivated field in the **alpha** application called *GOOD_USD_TRADE* where the currency should be USD and price greater than 10.
+Let's add a new derived field in the **alpha** application called *GOOD_USD_TRADE* where the currency should be USD and price greater than 10.

 :::tip
 After changing the files remember to run *assemble* and *deploy*